Cover Reveals Galore!

 Unsubscribe / Manage your subscription here.

 Happy Tuesday, readers!
 Welcome back to Top Ten Tuesday, a weekly blog challenge hosted by Jana at That Artsy Reader Girl.
 Every Tuesday, multiple bloggers share their favorite books from a selected topic.
-Today’s topic is “Characters Authors Surprisingly Redeemed”.
-Redemption stories are some of my absolute favorites to read and to write.
-Four out of my seven current published books include a redemption story and my upcoming novel will as well.
+Today’s topic is “Books with [item] on the cover” and we got to choose the item.
+Since today is election day in the United States, I thought it would be appropriate to feature books written by the last ten American presidents.
+Now, get out there and vote!

 If you enjoyed this post, I encourage you to subscribe to my monthly newsletter, which includes updates on my books, behind the scenes information, and upcoming promotions.
 You can subscribe to updates by entering your e-mail on the Newsletter page.
 E-mail addresses are never sold or distributed.
 You may unsubscribe at any time.